nkolsky/task-cli/README.md

 A simple command-line tool for managing tasks, including adding, listing, updating, and deleting tasks.
 Tasks are saved to a JSON file, preserving data between sessions.

-This project is from: https://roadmap.sh/projects/task-tracker
+This project is based on the challenge from: https://roadmap.sh/projects/task-tracker

 ## Features
 - **Add** new tasks with unique IDs